Wedding customs in Ethiopia

-Wedding customs in Ethiopia vary among the diverse tribes of the country, and are among the most important expressions of each tribe's culture.
+Wedding customs in Ethiopia vary among the tribes of the country.

 Dating culture

 Marriages between a man and a woman are mainly organised by their families, so there is no dating culture in Ethiopia.
 If a couple has chosen each other, they still need the blessing of their parents.

 Marital age

 In Ethiopia, the average age of marriage for women is 18-19 and for men 28-29.

 Orthodox wedding ceremony

 In Ethiopia, approximately 43.5 percent of the population identifies as Orthodox Christian.
-Before the wedding, the community elders conduct a genealogical tree study of the families of the bride and groom up to 5 generations to see if there is a kinship between them.
+Before the wedding, the community elders conduct a genealogical tree study of the families of the bride and groom up to 7 generations to see if there is a kinship between them.
+Marriage is forbidden among relatives, godparent with godchild, and with persons related by marriage.
+It is forbidden up to 7 generations on both sides for relatives to marry, but beyond that it is permitted to marry.

 On the wedding day, the ceremony is conducted by the priest.
 During the ceremony, the bride and groom sit and the priest stands behind them, which is done to show that the bride and groom are the "king" and "queen" for the day and should be given due respect.
 During the ceremony, the exchange of vows, the exchange of wedding rings, the blessing of the priest and the wearing of the crowns are obligatory.
 In all parts of the ceremony, the groom is first.